 What if unproductive property (e.g., raw land or non-dividend stock) is held by the trust for the surviving spouse?
 Texas Prop.
 Code?

-What if the property held by this trust for the spouse is a personal residence?
+What if the property held by this trust for the

+Rev. Proc 69-56 p.34

-See Rev. Rul.
-69-56, p.
-33 - re fiduciary powers over allocating receipts and disbursements - although "net income" paid annually to spouse.
+What fiduciary powers over allocating receipts and disbursements where "net income" is to be paid annually to spouse?